 WHEN DOES THE ARC MEET?

-We meet on the first or second Wednesday of each month.
-Due to the pandemic, we have been holding Zoom meetings which usually take place at 5:30pm and run 1 to 1-1/2 hours.
+We meet on a Wednesday each month.
+We will give a minimum of 48 hours posted notice.
 Whether you've got an upcoming project, have questions about the process, or just want to see a meeting in action, feel free to join us!
 EMAIL US to find out when the next meeting is.

 WHAT, EXACTLY, IS AN ARCHITECTURAL MODIFICATION?